 The other day one of my students asked me to re-create one of her husband’s favorite foods: Alfredo Sauce.
-She wanted me to develop a healthy and low-calorie alfredo sauce recipe that her whole family could enjoy.
-I accepted the challenge and created this recipe.
+She wanted me to develop a lower calorie and healthy alfredo sauce recipe that her whole family could enjoy.
+I gladly accepted the challenge and created this recipe.

-While I couldn’t eat this sauce (I have a dairy intolerance), I experimented on my husband and he loved it!
+I usually don’t create dairy-based recipes, but since she asked and my husband could taste-test, I gave it a shot.
+Since I couldn’t eat this sauce (I have a dairy allergy), I experimented on my husband and he loved it!
 You could even make this into a dip by reducing the milk and adding some other spices/seasonings!

 I served this sauce over with sautéed onion and zucchini and Al Fresco Chicken Italian Sausage over whole wheat thin spaghetti and a sprinkle of Parmesan cheese on top.